- Visit a crucial medieval pilgrimage site and a UNESCO World Heritage Site on an island off the coast of Normandy

 - Last admission one hour before closing

-- Trains from Paris Saint-Lazare to Caen, then a TER train from Caen to Pontorson, then the shuttle bus from Pontorson to Mont Saint-Michel
+- Take a train from Paris Saint-Lazare to Caen, then a TER train from Caen to Pontorson, then the shuttle bus from Pontorson to Mont Saint-Michel

-- Trains from Paris Montparnasse to Granville, get off in Folligny and get another train to Pontorson, then the shuttle bus from Pontorson to Mont Saint-Michel
+- Take a train from Paris Montparnasse to Granville, get off in Folligny and get another train to Pontorson, then the shuttle bus from Pontorson to Mont Saint-Michel

 Missed the guided tour?
-The audio guide is available onsite and it's certainly worth the extra €3, as there's not much written information in the many rooms you'll see.
+An audio guide is available on-site and it's certainly worth the extra €3, as there's not much written information available in the many rooms you'll see.